 Brown Edge Parish Council is in fact Norton Parish Council!
 I know it sounds strange but until the local government boundary changes in 1965 Norton Parish Council was part of Leek Rural.
 This process of enlargement of Stoke on Trent had started earlier with the transfer of Smallthorne to Stoke.

 The Norton Parish Council consisted of members from Baddeley Green, Bemmersley, Brown Edge as well as Norton itself.
-After the Boundary changes the old Norton Parish Council met and members consisted entirely of Brown Edge men on 6th April 1965. in the “Tab” St Anne’s Vale.
+After the Boundary changes the old Norton Parish Council met and members which for the first time consisted entirely of Brown Edge men on 6th April 1965. in the “Tab” St Anne’s Vale.

 Chairman Colin Simcock